Myth Vs. The Sweet

 When it comes to erythritol and cardiovascular risks, there’s more than thirty years of scientific research that establishes erythritol is safe for us to enjoy in the foods we love to eat.
 Nutrition experts have shown that erythritol does not affect blood sugar (our main source of energy) or insulin levels.
 And food safety experts agree.

-You may have seen a study published back in February 2023 in which the authors sought to examine potential links between erythritol and cardiovascular disease risk in individuals who were already at risk for developing cardiovascular issues.
-But the study had several limitations, including:
+You may have seen studies published in the last couple of years, in which the authors sought to examine potential links between erythritol and cardiovascular disease risk.
+But the studies should be viewed with caution because they had several limitations, including:

 Sweeteners and Weight Management